Ethical fashion also includes sustainable underwear - whether elegant and simple or sexy and playful, here are the most beautiful brands

 - Erlich textile

-For the Italian family business Cosabella the beautiful things in life are of particular importance.
+For the Italian family business cosabella the beautiful things in life are of particular importance.
 The couple Valeria and Ugo Campello have been in business with the Cosabella brand for almost forty years.
 They are particularly proud of the fact that they can still produce in Italy.
 Local production makes supply chains shorter and more efficient.

-Highlight: Sexy lingerie from traditional local production
+Highlights: Sexy lingerie from traditional local production

 Source & Copyright Cosabella